rajatparmar318/lighthouse-sql-project/starting_with_data.md

-Question 1:
+Question 1: Find duplicate entries for visitors in table all_sessions.

-SQL Queries:
+SQL Queries: SELECT fullvisitorid,

-Answer:
+COUNT (fullvisitorid)
+FROM all_sessions als
+GROUP BY fullvisitorid
+HAVING COUNT (fullvisitorid) > 1
+ORDER BY COUNT DESC